bianxm/forkd-backend/README.md

 An app where users can save, record 'experiments', and track edits for recipes

-This is the backend repo corresponding to the frontend [here](https://github.com/bianxm/forkd-frontend) (still under construction)
+This is the backend repo corresponding to the frontend [here](https://github.com/bianxm/forkd-frontend)

 ## Technologies Used
 - PostgreSQL database